 DNS Hijacking – Fix

-Currently, it has been observed that DNS hijacking is causing a menace in the Internet world.
+It has been observed that DNS hijacking is causing a menace in the Internet world.
 Not a single organization can be seen well-protected against DNS attacks.
 An example of DNS hijacking is the hackers’ group known as the Iranian Cyber army that took Twitter by storm.